michalkotlinski/www/md/faq.md

 It's possible to avoid paying the per-use fees by opting by opting to pay a one-time deployment fee to the DAO.
 Note that the amount in question will be determined by the DAO itself as it engages with the service provider.

-### Can I mine Slock tokens?
+### Can I mine DAO tokens?

-No. Slock tokens are used purely to represent the proportion of votes a Slock token holder is entitled to as part of the DAO.
+No. DAO tokens are used purely to represent the proportion of votes a DAO token holder is entitled to as part of the DAO.
 If you would like to mine something, try [ether](https://github.com/ethereum/go-ethereum/wiki/Mining).

-### Will I be able to send, receive and exchange Slock tokens?
+### Will I be able to send, receive and exchange DAO tokens?

-Yes, there will be functions built into the smart contract to send/receive Slock tokens and trading peer to peer will be possible from day one.
+Yes, there will be functions built into the smart contract to send/receive DAO tokens and trading peer to peer will be possible from day one.

 ### Will I need to be a programmer to purchase tokens?